Mietendeckel: Five Years’ Rent Freeze – What Just Happened?

 Thanks a lot for the chat, Daniel.
 We hope that’s cleared some things up for our readers.

 Check out Daniel’s rent lowering portal, wenigermiete.de to see if you’re still overpaying rent and, if so, get it lowered.
-This law may seem like a victory, but let’s keep up the pressure on the landlords.
+This new law may seem like a victory, but let’s keep up the pressure on the landlords.

 Also, if you’ve received a rent hike in retaliation to this law, find out if it’s legal.
 There’s a good chance it’s not.